dennykharyan/daidan-documentation/README.md

 ```

 <p style="text-align: justify; text-justify: inter-word;">
+</p>
-Each directory stored in <a href="https://github.com/itdaidangrup/daidangroup">daidangroup</a> and [daidangroup-finacc] (https://github.com/itdaidangrup/daidangroup-finacc).
+Each directory stored in [daidangroup](https://github.com/itdaidangrup/daidangroup) and [daidangroup-finacc] (https://github.com/itdaidangrup/daidangroup-finacc).
 You can login with `it@daidangrup.com` github account to see what's in it.
-</p>

 ## Creating New Directory